KosarAkbarshah/kakuro-Game/README.md

 # 🎮 **Kakuro Game**
-A modern implementation of the classic Kakuro puzzle game built with React.js frontend and Java backend.
+A modern implementation of the classic Kakuro puzzle game built with React.js frontend and Python and flask backend.
 Kakuro is a logic-based number puzzle that combines elements of sudoku and crosswords.

 ---